 And in the end, that may have been enough to push the project in another direction.

-Approved plan favors park, shops, apartment and office space
+Approved plan favors park, shops, and apartment and office space

 Last week, the Inquirer reported that the Durst Organization of New York was selected to redevelop Penn’s Landing, ending the Sixers’ bid to revitalize the space with a new arena there.
 The Durst Organization will soon begin its $2.2 billion plan to transform the location.

-The finished Penn’s Landing project will feature 12 new towers that include apartments, shops and offices adjacent to a four-ace park above Interstate 95 between Chestnut and Walnut Streets.
+The finished Penn’s Landing project will feature 12 new towers that include apartments, shops and offices adjacent to a four-acre park above Interstate 95 between Chestnut and Walnut streets.

 According to the article, Philadelphia Mayor Jim Kenney said in a statement that he valued the Durst plan to complete the project “without the need for a taxpayer subsidy.”

 “The Durst Organization’s thoughtful proposal prioritized minority participation and economic impact,” Kenney said.
 “This is a very large-scale project that will have a great impact on the waterfront for years to come.”

 So what’s next for the 76ers?

 The 76ers’ lease at the Wells Fargo Center, which they share with the Flyers, ends in 2031.
 The team is looking for a new home before then.
 According to the Inquirer, the team’s Penn’s Landing proposal included plans for about a 19,000-seat arena along with apartments, a hotel and commercial space as well.